-With five months to go to the general election, some of us will be getting excited by thoughts of intense political engagement and others will be wanting to find the equivalent of a pillow to hide our heads under until all the argument has died down.
+With the general election round the corner, some of us will be getting excited by thoughts of intense political engagement and others will be wanting to find the equivalent of a pillow to hide our heads under until all the argument has died down.
 And I suppose the majority of us fall somewhere inbetween .

 'Lights Out' commemoration at Euxton Methodist Church

 During recent weeks the market town of Chorley displayed many beautiful willow statues of soldiers to compliment the dedication of its new memorial to the “Chorley Pals” lost in WW1.
 This inspired a local art group in Euxton to prepare artwork themed on this important point in history, and to develop plans to commemorate the sacrifices made during The Great War, one hundred years ago, by linking with the RBL national LIGHTS OUT event.
 Stuart Clewlow, a local historian and researcher, was campaigning to build a memorial in our village, and together with Euxton War Memorial Group, he organised a display at the village Gala Day.
 This caught the imagination of our joint churches group and a commemorative event and service was organised at Euxton Methodist Church at the time of the national event on Monday August 4th.